Trump's tariffs set to dominate final day of NAFTA talks

 Brady led a delegation of U.S. lawmakers to Mexico City to press officials on the need to conclude the talks, which have unnerved financial markets worried about the possibility that the North American supply chain could be disrupted.

-Speaking on Sunday, Brady said all fairly traded steel should be excluded from the tariffs.
+Speaking on Sunday, Brady said all fairly-traded steel should be excluded from the tariffs.
+U.S. stocks fell sharply on Thursday on fears of a looming trade war after Trump, a Republican, announced the planned tariffs.

-A representative for the White House did not immediately respond to a request for comment on Trump’s statement.

 The NAFTA talks are going slowly and the Mexico City round - the seventh of eight planned sets of negotiations - produced little of substance.